 Following my undergraduate degree in Archaeology from Queen's University, Belfast, I spent a couple of years working in a wide range of muddy trenches on rescue excavations in Ireland.
 Back to Queen's to undertake an MSc in Computer Science and Applications.
 A bit more digging, a short time as a programmer, a PhD in the Computer Science department at the University of Bristol, a post-doc in the Arch and Anth department, then a move to Goldsmiths.

 I also focus on digital cultural heritage, especially representations of past environments.
 My work has involved travelling internationally to carry out data capture, such as laser scanning of archaeological sites and artefacts - usually those under threat of destruction.
 In 2014 I signed with Bloomsbury Publishing's Sigma label.
-My popular science book, The Colourful Past: An Adventure in Light and Time is due out in 2016.
+My popular science book, The Brightness of Things: An Adventure in Light and Time is due out in 2017.
 This book explains why the way in which we understand archaeological sites and objects is often interestingly inaccurate.
 It examines our perception of past environments and explores the often surprising difficulties when it comes to deciding how the past might have looked.

 I am currently supervising Tolga Arslan's PhD on colour and cognition, and Janet Gibbs' PhD on Sensory augmentation for gaming: a sensorimotor approach.
 I also supervised Karsten Seipp's PhD in interaction design on mobile devices, and Monica Moreno's MSc on Artificial Sexuality.

 As a feminist, I strive towards highlighting the role of women in computer science and addressing sexism and the gender imbalance in the computing industry.